ccmucdenver/ccm-docs/docs/python.md

 You can use the system-provided Python, or many of our singularity container, each with their collection of packages at different versions, including Python itself.
 But no fixed collection of Python packages versions can satisfy everyone's needs.

-The currently preferred solution is to encourage users to install their own Python collections of packages for their various needs as **environments**.
+The currently preferred solution is to to install your own Python collections of packages for your specific needs as **conda environments**.

 It is best not use `pip` to install packages unless there is no other way.
 It does not try to resolve version conflicts and you can end up with a broken installation.